sidneykfla/dig333-devlog/README.md

 (The setup that we used in class)

 In this experiment, we set up a circuit using a breadboard where pressing the button causes one of the LEDs to turn on and the other to turn off.
+Quiz question: Why does one of the lights turn off when the button is pressed?

 9. Time and Capacitors